peterrautek/rustman/index.md

 followed by *8 consecutive days* of at least 490 meters of swimming, and another *8 consecutive days* of at least 5.28 km of running.

-Your commitment is 24 consecutive days of sport.
+Your commitment for a Rustman Level 3 is: 24 consecutive days of sport.

+## Rustman Relay
+All it takes is three friends and a commitment!
+You need a team of three - one swimmer, one biker and one runner.
+Find some friends and motivate them to join your team.
+The Rustman Levels and other rules stay the same, but each participant does only one discipline and motivates the others to complete their part!

 ## Exceptions
+### Solo
-There are no exceptions on race-days.
+There are no exceptions.
 Each race-day needs to be completed!

+### Relay
-However, if you do it as a relay and one participant cannot complete one of her/his race-days, the other two teammates can choose to (both!) fill in.
+If one participant cannot complete one of her/his race-days, the other two teammates can choose to (both!) fill in.
 Which means that they both have to complete this day for their mate.
 They can do it together or individually but they must both do the full distance for this day.